RiaLal/finances-database/README.md

 ---
 ## Maintainer

-This project is currently maintained by Unknown Developer, a Software Developer with experience in Python and SQL.
+This project is currently maintained by Ria Lal Kurisinkal, a Data Engineer with experience in Python and SQL.

 *   GitHub: https://github.com/RiaLal
 *   LinkedIn: linkedin.com/in/ria-kurisinkal